kjr247/ZenBox-CLI/README.md

 6. Name it (e.g., "Zenbox Email Analyzer")
 7. Click **Create**
 8. Click **Download JSON** on the credentials you just created
-9. Save the file as `ZenboxDesktop.client_secret_...json` (or update the script to use your filename) in this directory
+9. Save the file as `ZenboxDesktop.client_secret_339182038683-r3aqgdrhqt30uk8on0na17upm31p8upe.apps.googleusercontent.com.json` (or update the script to use your filename) in this directory. **The filename must match exactly as shown, or the script will not run.** **You may already have this file created and backed up and encrypted somewhere else like google docs.**
 10. Enable the Gmail API for your project:
     - Go to **APIs & Services** > **Library**
     - Search for **Gmail API** and click **Enable**